bcgit/bc-java/test/est/example/README.md

 ```

 #### Enrollment with PoP
-The Enrollment client defaults to use BCJSSE, as it supports the extraction of the TLS unique value required for PoP.
+The Enrollment client defaults to use BCJSSE for its TLS provider as it supports the extraction of the TLS unique value required for PoP.
+At the time of writing, extraction of the TLS unique value is not supported by the default JSSE provider.

 ---
 Unit Tests for Enrollment can be found in: